ibm-cloud-architecture/governed-ml-ops/README.md

    - Review the necessary information (Model Details, Model Catalog, Details about Data Source etc.) needed for data sourcing.
 This is for Reviewing or Information purposes only.
 No action needs to be taken in Openpages yet.

-3.b In this sub-step, we create a joined virtualized view of the raw dataset by navigating back to home page URL of the Cloud Pak For Data.
+3.b In this sub-step, the Data Engineer creates a joined virtualized view of the raw dataset by navigating back to home page URL of the Cloud Pak For Data.
 The Virtualized Dataset will then be added to your respective catalog and profiled.

+  <i> Role </i>: This step needs to be executed by `ModelDataEngineer`.

 ```
 Note: The datasets are pre-loaded in DB2 and Postgres.